Student Debate Days launch 2022/23 programme

-Now in its eleventh year, this is an excellent opportunity for students to develop their critical thinking and public speaking skills and will be of particular interest for those studying law, politics, history, or citizenship.
+Now in its twelfth year, this is an excellent opportunity for students to develop their critical thinking and public speaking skills.
+This will be of particular interest for those studying law, politics, history, or citizenship.

-The Debate Day programme offers 10 school groups the chance to debate at the Supreme Court.
-Successful applicants spend a day at the UKSC, have a tour of the building and are then split into three teams, (Appellants, Respondents and Justices).
+The Debate Day programme offers 10 schools the chance to debate a legal topic at the Supreme Court.
+Successful applicants spend a day at the UKSC, have a tour of the building and are then split into their three teams, (For, Against and Justices).
 Groups are coached by professional lawyers, in preparation for a debate that will take place in one of the courtrooms.

-A debate pack will be sent in advance, so students have time to research and prepare.
+A debate pack will be sent in advance, so students will have prepared their key submissions before the debate.
 The subject of the debate will be associated with a previous UKSC case, for example: